os-cillation/easyfpga-sdk-java/wiki/cores/can.md

 #### Construction
 ##### Basic Frame Format
-The construction of frames containing data in the basic frame format is done by means of the following contructor:
+The construction of frames containing data in the basic frame format is done by means of the following constructor:

 ```java
 CANFrame(int identifier, int[] data)